AlainD-/storefront-api/README.md

 POSTGRES_PASSWORD_TEST=password123
 ```

+**IMPORTANT:** Make sure to point `PUBLIC_KEY_PATH` to the file generated with the second command ssh-keygen to generate the PEM file.
+In some operating systems the first command to generate the private key, generates also a privata.pub file.
+This is NOT the one to use.
+Make sure that you are using the public key generated with the second command, starting with "public" as mentionned in the instructions above.

 **Note:** If you are on a Windows system, you can use the Windows anti-slash caracters in the path.
 Relative paths are also accepted.
 For example, for a pair of SSH key saved in the local .ssh folder, you can set for instance in the `.env` file:

 ```bash